What to Expect, When You're Expecting a Puppy

 -

-Puppy food: If you are getting a Cavalier or Mini Golden, your puppy is eating Fromm Gold Puppy, if you are getting a Golden Retriever puppy, your puppy is eating Fromm Gold Large Breed Puppy.
-If you are considering switching your puppies/dogs food, please speak to your veterinarian about the reasons why you are wanting to switch, and what foods the vet recommends.
+Puppy food: a link to what your puppy is eating will be sent to you when booking pick-ups.
+If you are considering switching your puppies/dog's food, please speak to your veterinarian about the reasons why you are wanting to switch, and what foods the vet recommends.
 Remember that we require you to keep your puppy on their current food for at least one month.
 This is to help prevent stomach issues that often arise when a puppy is stressed or food is drastically changed, so if both happen at the same time, it is a recipe for disaster.
-We absolutely love Fromm food.
-It is the only brand we have found that ALL of our dogs thrive on and truly enjoy eating.
-Once our dogs graduate from puppy to adult food, we rotate between Fromm's Four Star recipes. (grain inclusive only unless dog has been diagnosed with a grain allergy).

 Once You Have Puppy